aws-samples/amazon-cognito-aspnetcore-webapp-for-serverless/README.md

 ## Build and monitor a secure Serverless app powered by AspNetCore WebApp with Amazon Cognito and AWS X-Ray

 In this workshop, you'll deploy a serverless web application based on AspNetCore that leverages the Amazon Cognito Hosted UI for sign-up and sign-in.
-During the sign-in process, the AspNetCore application receives an identity token from Amazon Cognito, which processed by the standard DotNetCore OpenIdConnect library.
-The AspNetCore will interface with a serverless DotNet backend via a RESTful web service call.
-The RESTful backend API is exposed via Amazon API Gateway.
-Its authentication expects the same identity token of the signed-in user from the user pool, hence providing authentication enforcement and seamless integration with Amazon Cognito.
+During the sign-in process, the AspNetCore application receives an identity token from Amazon Cognito, which is processed by the standard DotNetCore OpenIdConnect library.
+The AspNetCore WebApp will interface with a serverless DotNet backend via a RESTful web service call.
+The erverless DotNet backend is exposed via Amazon API Gateway.
+Its authentication expects the same identity token of the signed-in user who logged into the AspNetCore WebApp, hence providing authentication enforcement and seamless integration with Amazon Cognito.

 See the diagram below for a depiction of the complete architecture.